AzuxDario/OurIdolBot/README.md

 # Our Idol bot
-Simple Discord bot which can send  info about currently playing song by AnisonFM radio.
+Simple Discord bot which can send  info about currently playing song by AnisonFM, J-Pop Project Radio and Blue Anime Ivana radios.
 The bot can shows info once or auto update it on chosen channel every 15 seconds.
+Bot also shows links to these radios.

+# Origin
+Bot was made by me for one of servers where I am.
+I was asked to write it because bot we use to play radios doesn't shows current song longer.
+Feel free to add it to your server if you want.

 # Commands
 ## Music